valueflowquality/gi-security-update/README.md

 Server Integration tests use Cucumber.js and supertest

 ### Release Notes
+v1.4.4
+- Fixup for giUsername where default was not working correctly.

 v1.4.3
 - giUsername directive now optionally evaluates an angular expression, which causes the validation to only be tested if the expression evaluates to true. (if there is